Drug Half-Life Calculator

 This worksheet compares the AAO 5 mg/kg/day ceiling against actual body weight, estimates cumulative exposure, and summarizes screening intervals.
 It is a safety reference, not a treatment plan.

-Per the AAO 2016 guidelines, the maximum safe dose is ≤ 5 mg/kg of actual body weight per day.
-For most patients, this means ≤ 400 mg/day.
-The previous guideline of 6.5 mg/kg of ideal body weight has been superseded.
+Per the AAO guidance summarized on this page, the maximum safe dose is โค 5 mg/kg of actual body weight per day.
+For most patients, this means โค 400 mg/day.
+The previous 6.5 mg/kg ideal-body-weight rule has been superseded.

-The AAO 2016 guidelines recommend using actual body weight.
-However, in obese patients, the drug does not distribute proportionally into fat tissue, so some clinicians use the lesser of actual weight or ideal body weight × 1.2 as a conservative approach.
+The AAO guidance recommends using actual body weight.
+However, in obese patients, the drug does not distribute proportionally into fat tissue, so some clinicians use the lesser of actual weight or ideal body weight ร 1.2 as a conservative approach.

 HCQ retinopathy is damage to the retinal pigment epithelium and photoreceptors, typically in a "bull's eye" pattern around the macula.
 It is irreversible and can progress after stopping the drug.
 Early detection by OCT is critical because advanced retinopathy causes permanent central vision loss.